Achronus/fastapi-quickstart/README.md

 - Static files **MUST** be stored in a `setup_assets/frontend/static` folder
 - The static folder name is changed dynamically during project creation from `frontend/static` -> `frontend/public`

 For configuration customisation go to `config.py` in the root directory.
-Here you have three options:
+Here you have four options:
 - Changing the database URL -> `DATABASE_URL`, defaults to a SQLite local database.
 - Adding additional PIP packages to the project -> `ADDITIONAL_PIP_PACKAGES`
+- Adding development packages to the project -> `DEV_PACKAGES`
 - Adding additional `.env` file variables -> `ENV_FILE_ADDITIONAL_PARAMS`

 Note: the last two options are treated as python `list` objects that accept `strings` only.